Archive for the ‘Naming Your Business’ Category

 1. Conduct a search in your industry directories.
 Make sure no one else is using the same or similar name already.

 2. Conduct a search for the name (or the predominant unique identifier) in several different search engines.
 Use Google, MSN, Yahoo, Chrome and any others you might think of.
 Better to be thorough now than sorry later.
-Example: If you want to use “Dizzy Admin Support,” you should search for “Dizzy Virtual Assistant,” “Dizzy Virtual Assistants,” “Dizzy Business Support, “Dizzy Administration, “Dizzy Administrative,” etc. If another colleague is using “Dizzy” in their name, forget about using that word.
+Example: If you want to use “Dizzy Admin Support,” you should search for “Dizzy Admin,” “Dizzy Administration, “Dizzy Administrative,”“Dizzy Business Support,” etc. If someone else in our industry is already using “Dizzy” in their name, forget about using that word.

 3. Search the USPTO.gov Trademark Electronic Search System (TESS).
 Check to see that no one else is already using the same or similar trade name.
 Bear in mind that while federally registered trade names have even further protections and recourse, a name does not have to be registered there to be protected.
 Changing a letter or word is not going to help you if the name can be considered to be substantially the same and/or would still create confusion.